grigoart/js-canvas-engine/README.md

 	Void render(canvas)
 }

-# Object to work with animation in spritesheet format.
+# Object for working with animation in spritesheet format.
-# Callback function will be called on the end of animation.
+# The callback function will be called at the end of each animation cycle.
 #
 class SpriteAnimation extends ObjectWidthHashCode {
 	SpriteAnimation(Float x, Float y, String src, Float startX, Float startY,